 The price of a 30-second spot is up from $4.5 million last year and has reportedly increased 75% between 2005 and 2014 alone.

 I suppose it makes sense because some 114 million watched last year’s game and you can only expect that number to rise this year thanks to a final that features aging quarterback Peyton Manning and red hot Carolina.

 Oh, and the fact that Super Bowl commercials get all types of airplay online before and after the game, instead of only featuring once during the game.
 If you can get your ad to go viral you can boost the value of it tremendously.

 It’s actually Quicken’s first ever Super Bowl ad, and comes at a time when they’re attempting to reinvent the cumbersome mortgage process via their Rocket Mortgage approach.

-The one-minute ad, which you can already watch here, plays into the idea that if it were easier to buy a home (thanks to obtaining a mortgage more easily), more people would buy homes and fill them with stuff, which would spur the economy and make everyone a winner.
+The one-minute ad, which you can already watch here (now taken down), plays into the idea that if it were easier to buy a home (thanks to obtaining a mortgage more easily), more people would buy homes and fill them with stuff, which would spur the economy and make everyone a winner.

 It definitely goes for the emotionally uplifting angle, though with a heavy dose of humor sprinkled in for good measure.